mdsol/clojure-mauth-client/README.md

 Version 2.0.7 update-
 Updated few of the library versions to remove vulnerability

+Version 2.0.8 update -
+For mAuth Protocol V2, includes the query-string (when present), in the authentication ticket to validate the requests.

 ## Contributing/ Tests
 Tests can be run using `lein test`.